Difference Between CMA and ACCA

 Why pursue CMA?

-- 40,000 students in the span of 40 years cannot be wrong.
+40,000 students in a span of 40 years cannot be wrong.
 They pursued CMA and now they are top-notch professionals in Fortune 500 companies.
-An industry professional who has a career goal to do something in accounting domain should not let go of CMA if she really wants to make her mark.
+An industry professional who has a career goal to do something in the accounting domain should not let go of CMA if she really wants to make her mark.

-- CMA doesn’t only concentrate on developing countries; it also takes care of the students of developed countries.
+- CMA doesn’t only concentrate on developing countries; it also takes care of the students in developed countries.
 Thus, CMA in its truest sense a global course, not the sole domain of American and European students.
-IMA has its students in Middle East, China and India along with students in USA & Europe.
+IMA has its students in the Middle East, China, and India along with students in the USA & Europe.

 - It has an incredible history of placement.
 Once you complete your CMA, you will be equipped with the skills and knowledge base to join in any Fortune 500 companies.
-You will not only feel as an expert of the field, you will also feel dignified.
+You will not only feel like an expert on the field, but you will also feel dignified.

 Why pursue ACCA?

-- ACCA is much easier to complete than any other courses in finance domain.
+- ACCA is much easier to complete than any other course in the finance domain.
 That doesn’t mean that ACCA has no value.
 It has been serving its students since 1904, more than 110+ years.
 No institute can last so long without adding value to its students.

 If you ask which course you should choose that would be a wrong question.
 Your question should be which suits your career goals best.
 If you know that you need to reach a certain point, after reading this, you would definitely know in which direction you should go.

 Even if you have a budget constraint, it’s advisable that you shouldn’t go for a course just because of cost/ less cost.
 Rather do it for value.
 Which course would give you more value?
 Ask yourself this question and base your decision on the answer you give to yourself.